 No matter which trail you choose, Catskills waterfall hikes never disappoint.
 Begin checking off your waterfalls list by visiting Bastion Falls.
 Located in Haines Falls, Bastion Falls offers the complete package of Catskills scenery.
 Visible from Route 23A, you will enjoy waterfall views on one side and glimpses of mountain tops on the other.
-The small yet mighty falls also mark the beginning of a short but very popular hiking trail that leads to Kaaterskill Falls.

 The highest cascading waterfall in New York State, Kaaterskill Falls drops 260 feet in two tiers.
 Its beauty, size, and sheer force has captivated locals and visitors for centuries.
 For poets, painters, and photographers, it has been an inspiration and a muse.
 For outdoor adventurers, it is considered one of the region’s best waterfall hikes.
 Experience both points of view by combining a visit to Kaaterskill Falls with a tour of local art galleries when you stay at one of the luxury resorts in the Catskills.

 Joining Bastion Falls and Kaaterskill Falls in the Haines Falls region is the 24-foot Fawns Leap waterfall, a beautiful section of the Kaaterskill Creek that has also been the subject of paintings and photographs for over a century.
-Just off route 23B, these falls double as a popular swimming hole in warm summer months.
+Just off route 23A, these falls double as a popular swimming hole in warm summer months.
 A deep pool lies at the base of the milky white cascade, nestled within a rocky ravine carved out by the falls themselves, and it’s just big enough for a refreshing dip.